craighoustondev/portfolio/content/_index.md

 # Hi, I'm Craig 👋

-I'm a Senior Software Engineer specialising in backend development with Python.
+I'm a Senior Software Engineer on a mission to deliver software that has a positive impact on its users.

-This site is where I share my projects, thoughts, and blog posts.
+This site is where I share my thoughts and blog posts.

-You can also learn a bit more about me on the [About page](/about/).
+You can learn a bit more about me on the [About page](/about/).

 ---